RussellABrown/kd-tree/README.md

 The dynamic k-d tree is implemented as the KdTreeDynamic class that is derived from the KdTree class that implements the static k-d tree.
 Hence, search algorithms implemented by the KdTree class, such as region search and nearest-neighbor search, may be performed for either a static k-d tree or a dynamic k-d tree.
 Also, it is possible to build a static k-d tree initially via one of the two the static algorithms, and thereafter modify that k-d tree via the dynamic algorithms.

-The test_kdtreedynamic.cpp file and associated .h files (kdTreeDynamic.h, kdTreeNode.h, KdTreeNlogn.h, kdTreeKnlogn.h, kdTreeHeapSort.h and KdTreeMergeSort.h) build and test a dynamic k-d tree.
+The test_kdtreedynamic.cpp file and associated .h files (kdTreeDynamic.h, kdTree.h, kdTreeNode.h, KdTreeNlogn.h, kdTreeKnlogn.h, kdTreeHeapSort.h and KdTreeMergeSort.h) build and test a dynamic k-d tree.

-The test_kdtreedynamic.stats.cpp file and associated .h files kdTreeDynamic.stats.h, kdTreeNode.h, KdTreeNlogn.h, kdTreeKnlogn.h, kdTreeHeapSort.h and KdTreeMergeSort.h) build and test a dynamic k-d tree and optionally collect various performance statistics, including histograms.
+The test_kdtreedynamic.stats.cpp file and associated .h files kdTreeDynamic.stats.h, kdTree.h, kdTreeNode.h, KdTreeNlogn.h, kdTreeKnlogn.h, kdTreeHeapSort.h and KdTreeMergeSort.h) build and test a dynamic k-d tree and optionally collect various performance statistics, including histograms.

-The test_kdmapdynamic.cpp file and associated .h files (kdMapDynamic.h, kdMapNode.h, kdMapNlogn.h, kdMapKnlogn.h, kdMapHeapSort.h and kdMapMergeSort.h) build and test a dynamic k-d tree-based key-to-multiple-value map.
+The test_kdmapdynamic.cpp file and associated .h files (kdMapDynamic.h, kdMap.h, kdMapNode.h, kdMapNlogn.h, kdMapKnlogn.h, kdMapHeapSort.h and kdMapMergeSort.h) build and test a dynamic k-d tree-based key-to-multiple-value map.

 See the test_kdtreedynamic.cpp, test_kdtreedynamic.stats.cpp, and test_kdmapdynamic.cpp files for compilation instructions, explanation of -D compilation defines, and explanation of command-line options.